 The FDA recently banned 19 chemicals found in antibacterial soaps, saying they are useless, and might cause harm.
 Germs hate soap, and soap with water is a superior cleanser. $178 billion is wasted each year on sanitizers.
 Don’t waste your own money.
 DO use those provided at hospitals and nursing homes.
 Wear clean clothes there, and wash the clothes after you return home to avoid contamination and community contamination.

 GREEN USE OF FURNITURE

 Expensive furniture uses maximal wood resources and irreplaceable hardwoods from old growth forests that are quickly disappearing.
 Cheap furniture uses cheaper wood, but is manufactured for a “Buy- Use-Discard” cycle.
-Choose used or hand-me-down furniture, or antiques for a little personality.
+Choose used or hand-me-down furniture, or even antiques for a little personality.
 Bamboo and rattan furniture, at various price points, are gaining in popularity.
 Donate unwanted furniture instead of discarding it with the trash.

 Eco-friendly building materials are available for construction and remodeling.
-Example, kitchen remodeling requires significant resources.
+Example, kitchen remodeling , which requires significant resources.
 Although pricey, new cabinets can be built of re-claimed wood; eco-friendly flooring is available.
 An attractive eco-friendly type of counter material is available, and composed of recycled materials-- porcelain (tiles, bathroom fixtures), glass, mirror, vitrified ash (from waste combustion), and a corn-oil based resin.
 Porcelain is a huge generator of bulky waste, and disposal is problematic.

 PURCHASING A HOME

 The ultimate Reduce/ Re-use action an individual or family can take is to buy a pre-existing home rather than a new-build that has high use of virgin resources and embedded plastic.
 This also applies to purchasing pre-owned vehicles.